rafed/rafed.github.io/content/courses/distributed-systems/lab/microservice-facebook.md

     - GET: Get latest 10 statuses of all users except logged in user
     - POST: Create new status for user
 - **/story** endpoint for creating and retrieving stories
-    - GET: Get latest 10 statuses of all users except logged in user
+    - GET: Get latest 10 stories of all users except logged in user
     - POST: Create new story for user

 ##### System assumptions